voutilad/rp-cluster-fun/README.md

 Will us `rpk` to decommission the node and wait for it to complete before returning.

+### `kill [broker id]`

+As the name implies, kill it with fire.
+Will *not* decommission the node in advance, so this can simulate a catastrophic failure of a broker.

 ### `stop-all`

 Bring the cluster down via `docker stop`.